CypherPoet/100-days-of-swiftui-and-combine/day-079/README.md

 > ...an app to track who you meet at conferences.
 You’ve probably seen apps like it before: it will show a QR code that stores your attendee information, then others can scan that code to add you to their list of possible leads for later follow up.

 I could be wrong, but the way this app is going to be structured, the actual contents of the QR codes could be pretty open-ended.
-With that in mind, I'm going to name the app `QRCollector` -- and see if it would be more interesting to embed diverse kinds of information into the codes we store.
+With that in mind, I'm going to name the app `QRConnections` -- and see if it would be more interesting to embed diverse kinds of information into the codes we store.